 Bitcoin network is decentralized, it is not controlled by anyone or any central authority.
-The machine that generate bitcoin work together over a network independent of any control.
+The machine that generates bitcoin work together over a network independent of any control.

 Easy Bitcoin Account-BTC Wallet-Set Up

-To open a bank account in Nigeria or in any part of the world, your identify must be known, even as online banking as taken up the paper regime.
+To open a bank account in Nigeria or in any part of the world, your identity must be known, even as online banking as taken up the paper regime.

 Transferring bitcoin to another wallet is super fast